edgedb/edgedb/docs/reference/protocol/dataformats.rst

 std::int64
 ==========

-The :eql:type:`std::int64` values are represented as eight bytes, most significant byte first.
+:eql:type:`std::int64` values are represented as eight bytes, most significant byte first.

 For example, the ``int64`` value ``123456789987654321`` is represented as: